JeremiahM18/gym-db/README.md

 # GymDB

-GymDB is a local gym discovery and enrichment pipeline built on public OpenStreetMap (OSM) data.
+GymDB is a backend data platform for discovering, normalizing, and enriching gym location data using deterministic geospatial querying and explainable rule-based inference.

-GymDB is intentionally designed as a backend data foundation, not a UI-first product.
+GymDB is intentionally designed as a **backend-first system**, not a UI-first product.

-It provides a deterministic, auditable system for geospatial querying, normalization, de-duplication, confidence scoring, and explainable rule-based inference, producing clean, structured datasets and stable APIs for downstream systems such as analytics, search, and mobile applications.
+The primary goal is to produce clean, auditable, and stable datasets that downstream systems can trust.

+---

 ## Why GymDB Exists